ranbureand/medlay/_chapters/research.markdown

 The term remediation is **not** meant to refer to the **transposition of contents**[^transposition] among cinema and comics but instead to the reciprocal borrowing and reshaping of their media forms carried out by both of them.

-{% include figure-2.html src-1="batman_300_00.jpg" alt-1="Cover Detective Comics, DC Comics, 1940." from-1="Roger Sabin, *Comics, Comix and Graphic Novels --- A History Of Comic Art*" type-2="video" src-2="batman_00" from-2="*Batman*, 1960s TV series" caption="For example, the 1960s TV series ***Batman*** transposed the imagery and characters of the homonymous comic book." %}
+{% include figure-2.html src-1="batman_00.jpg" alt-1="A cover of Detective Comics featuring Batman and Robin, DC Comics, 1940." from-1="Roger Sabin, *Comics, Comix and Graphic Novels — A History Of Comic Art*" type-2="video" src-2="batman_00" from-2="*Batman*, 1960s TV series" caption="For example, the 1960s TV series ***Batman*** transposed the imagery and characters of the homonymous comic book." %}

 A practical **example of** a **remediation** is the way the movie ***Sin City*** --- which is a transposition of the homonymous graphic novel --- has remediated a typical device of the comics media form, that is the ***splash page***.